 Answer: Absolutely not!
 You can sit anywhere as long as the room or area is free of anything that could help you pass your exam, and other individuals know to stay away until you're finished.

 Question: I am a blind applicant and want to take my exam with the Aurora Amateur Radio Group.
 Apart from the standard application process, is there anything else I need to submit prior to the exam?

-Answer: In support of your request to test with us, we must have proof of your blindness from an opthemologist or other licensed practitioner.
-You will be required to send an email to auroraveprogram(at)gmail.com with the contact information for the medical facility where we would get those records, if you don't already have them.
+Answer: In support of your request to test with us, we must have proof of your blindness from an ophthalmologist or other licensed practitioner.
+You will be required to send an email to ve(at)aarg.club with the contact information for the medical facility where we would get those records, if you don't already have them.
 Per Part 97.509(k), we are allowed to request this information to ensure you are getting an examination that meets the applicant's need.
 Our in house exam platform is fully ADA compliant and works well with most screen readers for the blind.

 Question: I am a hearing impaired applicant and use American Sign Language to communicate.
 I am unable to hear the instructions of the VE's.
 Can you still help?

 Answer: Absolutely!
 We will need proof of your hearing loss from a certified audiologist to ensure we have satisfied Part 97.509(k) of the FCC's rules.
-You will need to send contact information or documentation from your audiologist to auroraveprogram(at)gmail.com and we will provide an ASL interpreter when you come to test with us.
+You will need to send contact information or documentation from your audiologist to ve(at)aarg.club and we will provide an ASL interpreter when you come to test with us.

 Question: What happens if I answer "yes" to the felony question?